 What Should I do?
 Get Immediate Medical Care

-If you have been injured in a Madison County boating accident, the first thing to do is stay safe, swim to shore, or find floatation and get immediate medical care.
+Wondering what to do in a boating accident?
+If you have been injured in a Madison County boating accident, the first thing to do is stay safe, swim to shore, or find flotation and get immediate medical care.
 Your health is the most important thing.

 Go to the Hospital as Soon as Pain Presents Itself

-After your immediate health is secured, we here at Hornsby, Watson & Hornsby recommend you go to the hospital as soon as pain presents itself.
+After your immediate health is secured, we here at Hornsby, Watson, Hornsby & Heyward recommend you go to the hospital as soon as pain presents itself.
 Often, trauma injuries do not present at the scene.
 There is the adrenaline rush that can some time mask a trauma.
 The cold water can also mask an injury.
 Plus, some injuries such as muscle strains and other soft tissue damage do not immediately register pain.

-If you feel okay at the marina, but then start to feel aches and pains later or the next morning, we here at Hornsby, Watson & Hornsby recommend you see your family physician as soon as possible.
+If you feel okay at the marina, but then start to feel aches and pains later or the next morning, we here at Hornsby, Watson, Hornsby & Heyward recommend you see your family physician as soon as possible.
 As said, some injuries do not present symptoms until some time after the accident.

 Write Down Some Notes on What Happened